PERSPECTIVE OF INDIAN SOCIETY

 IS IT ILLEGAL TO HAVE SEX WITH A MARRIED WOMEN?

-The act of indulging in sexual offence may or may not be immoral for the person committing it but it is an offence for men to indulge in sexual intercourse with married women although with her consent but without the consent of her husband.
+The act of indulging in the sexual offence may or may not be immoral for the person committing it but it is an offence for men to indulge in sexual intercourse with married women although with her consent but without the consent of her husband.

 In India having sex with married women is an offence for men under Section 497 of Indian Penal Code, 1860.
 The men are punishable under the above-stated section for committing adultery.
 The section states that: